serverfarmer/sf-db-utils/README.md

-sf-db-utils is a dependency extension, providing database related functions to discover and connect to local database servers.
+sf-db-utils is a dependency extension, providing database related functions to discover and connect to local/remote database servers.